-- 1) For the 2019-20 season, we are focusing on implementation at the U8 level and below. - a.
-The intention is to expand to the U9 and U10 levels in the 2020-21 and 2021-22 seasons respectively.
-If able, provinces and associations are encouraged to make this transition earlier. - 2) This program corresponds with the Fundamentals (approximately 6-8 years old) and early Learn to Train stage (approximately 8-11 years old).
+- 1) For the 2020-21 season, Ringette Canada and its provincial partners are focusing on implementation at the U9 level and below, with implementation at the U10 level and below to follow for the 2021-22 season. - 2) This program corresponds with the Fundamentals (approximately 6-8 years old) and early Learn to Train stage (approximately 8-11 years old).